keepthekeep/KeepTheKeep/index.md

 ### Support or Contact

 Do you think you found a bug?
-Please contact us via [email](keepthekeepgame@gmail.com).
+Please report to us with a [Pre filled template email](mailto:abc@xyz.com?Subject=BugReport%20Text&Body=Thank%20you).
 To help us understand the issue please provide us the following information:
 - Game version (can be found in the 'Info' button in the welcome screen)
 - Operating System version (iOS or android)